Pectojin/duplicati-client/README.md

     duc get backup 1
 Run a backup job

-    duc run backup 1
+    duc run 1
 Logout when you're done

     duc logout

 # Supported commands
-    list      List all resources of a given type get       display breif information on one or many resources describe  display detailed information on a specific resource set       set values on resources
+    list      list all resources of a given type get       display breif information on one or many resources describe  display detailed information on a specific resource set       set values on resources